citusdata/podyn/README.md

 ```
 ./podyn --postgres-jdbc-url "jdbc:postgresql://host:5432/citus?sslmode=require&user=citus&password=pw" --changes --citus

-Replicating changes for table events
+Replicating changes for table clicks
 ...
 ```

 The changes are processed in batches and new fields are added to the table as columns.
 The changes are translated into delete  or upsert statements that are sent to postgres over multiple connections (specified using `-n`) to achieve high throughput.

 When running the command immediately after a data load, some changes that were made prior to the data load may be re-applied, causing the replicated database to temporarily regress.
 However, since the changes are applied in the same order they will eventually arrive at the current value.
 After loading a batch of changes into the database, a checkpoint is made.
 If the tool is restarted, it will continue from its last checkpoint.
 The checkpoints are stored in DynamoDB tables prefixed with `podyn_migration_`.

-For high availability, it is possible to replicate changes from multiple nodes concurrently, in which case the work will be evenly divided.
-If a node fails, the other node(s) will automatically take over its work.

 ## Schema conversion rules

+Podyn currently has two ways of converting a DynamoDB schema to a PostgreSQL schema: `columns` and `jsonb`.
+The default is `columns`.
+To use the `jsonb` conversion mode add `-m jsonb` as an argument.

+### Columns mode

-Top-level keys in DynamoDB items are translated into columns.
+In the default schema conversion mode (`-m columns`), top-level keys in DynamoDB items are translated into columns.
 The initial schema is derived from the partition key, sort key and secondary indexes.
 When using Citus, the primary partition key becomes the distribution column.

 DynamoDB types are mapped to PostgreSQL types according to the following table: